renato0307/learning-go/it3-add-programming-jwt-debugger.md

 }
 ```

-THen implement the `postJwtDebugger` function:
+Then implement the `postJwtDebugger` function:

 ```go
 // postJwtDebugger handles the JWT debug request.